gramps-project/gramps-web-docs/docs/en/user-guide/first-login.md

 If the tree is still empty, there is nobody to choose yet.
 In this case, the home page shows a **Get started** card that guides editors through the first steps: first adding a person (or importing a family tree file), then connecting people by adding a family.
 The first person you create in an empty tree automatically becomes your Home Person.
 See [Start a new tree](start-tree.md) for a step-by-step walkthrough.

 The language and Home Person settings are stored in the browser's local storage, so they will persist on a given device.
+The Home Person is stored separately for each tree.